A POETS’ AGORA is an open bilingual conversation

 around the poetry of living Greek

 The word ‘AGORA’ stems from its ancient meaning as spelled out by Lolita Georgiou “From the moment people began to organise themselves into groups they had to have a place where they could meet…We know that the Greek word for such a place is agora, from the verb ‘agorevein’ (speak), which shows clearly its initial function.”

 The events take place as a poetry reading with a theme:

 In December 2017 ‘RISK’

-Three authors read an original poem composed for the event and their own published poems followed by a discussion on the content of their poetry and the art of poetry in contemporary Greece.
+Three authors read an original poem composed for the event, and their own published poems, followed by a discussion on their craft and the art of poetry in contemporary Greece.

 The poetry evening takes place in Plaka, Athens, GREECE

 The event is held in the beautiful neoclassical Koutzalexis house,